rerun-modules/rundeck-exec/README.md

 Example:

-	rerun rundeck-run:status --id 123; # Env vars used for --server-url and --api-token.
+	rerun rundeck-exec:status --id 123; # Env vars used for --server-url and --api-token.